Honjo-Waseda no Mori Museum

 Former Honjō Commercial Bank Brick Warehouse

-The warehouse made of bricks built in 1896 was used for the storage of cocoons and silk, supporting the silk industry and economy of Honjō.
-It is designated as a nationally registered tangible cultural property.
+This brick warehouse was built in 1896 and used for the storage of cocoons and silk, supporting Honjō's silk industry and economy.
+It is a nationally registered tangible cultural property.

 Kyoshinsha Mohan Sanshitsu